kevin-hartman/llmops-stacks/README.md

 This repo provides a customizable stack for starting new GenAI projects on Databricks that follow production best-practices out of the box.

+One of the largest current gaps in an organization’s ability to utilize the advantages of LLMs is the infrastructure and processes around how LLMs are deployed and managed.
+We hear overwhelming feedback from Data Scientists and stakeholders alike about the slow time to productionize, uncertainty in best practices, and a lack of transparency in the vision of the final product.

+We have a plan to address these concerns by providing a valuable template that demystifies the LLMOps process.

+## Vision

+We want to make an open source Databricks Asset Bundle (DAB) that deploys an easily understandable and readily adaptable end-to-end LLMOps pipeline.

+It should be turnkey and immediately deployable in any Databricks workspace.
+It should include a working example of a RAG process and app, and surface a user interface automatically for immediate use by users with minimal development overhead.

+The pipeline should conform to development, management, and governance best practices out of the box.

+## Key Components

+Corpus ingestion, cleaning, vectorization, and storage in Mosaic AI Vector Search RAG Pipeline for returning results from the Mosaic AI Vector Search RAG Automated Evaluation using both mlflow.evaluate and llm-as-a-judge Prod model Champion/Challenger comparison and analysis RAG Agent Serving using Databricks Model Serving Endpoints RAG Pipeline integration testing
+RAG Pipeline validation testing
+RAG Pipeline Unit Testing
+Chat Interface that is readily deployable for immediate use by stakeholders RAG Performance testing with results stored in a delta table RAG Model Drift testing with results stored in a delta table RAG Human Evaluation feedback mechanism with results stored in a delta table Model Monitoring Dashboard surfacing the testing and evaluation results CI/CD process for promotion through dev/staging/pro DAB project adaptation
+Important Items to Keep in Mind

+All pertinent artifacts and metrics must be logged in MLFlow.
+Unity Catalog must be used for all relevant components of the pipeline.
+Everything must be developed for serverless compute and workloads unless we find that serverless is incompatible with certain processes.
+All artifacts will be used to create a Databricks Asset Bundle and must be developed with that deployment paradigm in mind.
+The Front-end GUI must include the option for user feedback and store the results of the user testing.
+The deployed example must be easy to follow and adapt for business use cases.

+## Future State

+Once the initial bundle is made available to all users, we can continue to flesh out the bundle with more advanced use cases:

+Instruction Fine-tuning (Prompt Engineering) examples using Mosaic AI Model Training Model Pre-training (Fine-tuning) using Mosaic AI Model Training Advanced Chaining
+Synthetic data generation
+Advanced Prompt Engineering examples

+## Inspiration

+Here are some samples for inspiration, some of which might be a bit out of date.
+These are meant to serve as directional guidance but not necessarily line-for-line templates for our ultimate solution:

+Databricks Gen AI Cookbook
+Databricks Gen AI Product Documentation
+DBDemos Rag Chatbot Example
+MLFlow Tracing for Agents
+MLOps Stacks

 Using Databricks LLMOps Stacks, AI engineers can quickly get started iterating on ML code for new projects while ops engineers set up CI/CD and ML resources management, with an easy transition to production.
 You can also use LLMOps Stacks as a building block in automation for creating new data science projects with production-grade CI/CD pre-configured.
 More information can be found at https://docs.databricks.com/en/dev-tools/bundles/LLMOps-stacks.html.